 The Company has constituted the Stakeholders Relationship Committee as per requirement of Section 178(5) of the Act, and Regulations 20 of the Listing Regulations being a listed company.
-The Committee comprises of Ms. Kalpanaben J Pandya as the Chairperson, an Independent Director, Mr. Ishwarbhai B Patel and Mr. Nitin I Patel as the other two members.
+The Committee comprises of Ms. Kalpanaben J Pandya as the Chairperson, an Independent Director, Mr. Ishwar Bhai B Patel and Mr. Nitin I Patel up to 2nd March, 2021 and Mr. Nishant N Patel from 17th March, 2021 as the other two members.

-The Committee inter alia, looks into redressing the grievances of the Security holders of the Company viz. non-receipt of transferred shares and non- receipt of dividend, among others.
-During the Financial Year 2019-2020, the Committee met for four times on 30th May, 2019, 13th August, 2019, 14th November, 2019 and 14th February, 2020 and the same was attended by all the members of the Committee.
+The Committee inter alia, looks into redressing the grievances of the Security holders of the Company viz. non-receipt of transferred shares and non-receipt of dividend, among others.
+During the Financial Year 2020-2021, the Committee met for four times on 31st July, 2020, 15th September, 2020, 13th November, 2020 and 27th January, 2021 and the same was attended by all the members of the Committee.